EFTEC/BladeOne/README.md

 // more PHP code
 // more HTML code.
 ```
 It leads to a mess of a code.
 For example, let’s say that we oversee changing the visual layout of the page.
-In this case, we should change all the code and we could even break part of the programming.
+In this case, we should change all the code,
+and we could even break part of the programming.
 Instead, using a template system works in the next way:
 ```php
 // some php code